ASAF Fellowship Research Award

 The purpose of the American Surgical Association Foundation Fellowship is to support and encourage gifted young surgeons who choose careers in investigation and academic surgery.
 Fellows will be supported in an initial year; the Fellowship can be renewed by review of the Fellowship Committee for a succeeding one-year period.
 During the Fellowship years, the Awardee should have a primary role in research and teaching.
 It is expected that the Fellow will have a faculty position following the Fellowship in the Department of Surgery of the sponsoring institution.

-The application should be completed by the applicant, the sponsor, and the department chairman.
+The 2023 - 2025 Fellowship Research Award application deadline is now closed.
+The application should be completed by the applicant, the sponsor, and the department chair.
 An institutional statement on welfare of animals and protection of human subjects must be attested by an appropriate officer of the applicant's institution.
 Please note that only online applications will be considered.

 Sponsor and Department Chairman